 5. The proposed amendments to the text are shown below:

-“10.3.3.4 Although test series 1 indicates whether a substance, not designed to have an explosive effect, has in fact potentially explosive properties, ,again it is more appropriate to start the testing procedure with test series 3These tests involve relatively small sample sizes, which reduces the risk to test personnel.
-If test series 3 indicates that a substance is too sensitive for transport in the form in which it is tested, then the procedures for reducing its sensitiveness to external stimuli, outlined in 10.3.3.2, should be applied.
-If test series 3 indicates that the substance is not too sensitive for transport, the next step is the application of test series 2 which determines whether the substance is too insensitive for inclusion in Class 1.
-There is no real need to perform test series 1 at this point. in the acceptance procedure, since test series 2 answers the pertinent question regarding the degree of insensitiveness of the substance.
-Test series 1 is concerned with the resolution of questions relating to the explosive nature of the substance.
-The procedure for assignment to a division of Class 1 should be applied to substances which fail test series 2 but pass test series 3 i.e. they are not too insensitive for acceptance into Class 1 nor are they thermally unstable or too dangerous to transport in the form in which they are tested.
-It is important to note that a substance which fails test series 2 may still, if properly packaged, leave Class 1, provided that the product is not designed to have an explosive effect and does not exhibit any explosive hazard in test series 6 of the assignment procedure.”
+“10.3.3.4 Test series 1 indicates whether a substance has explosive properties.
+However, for a new material not designed to have an explosive effect, it is more appropriate to start the testing procedure with test series 3.
+Test series 3 involves relatively small sample sizes, which reduces the risk to test personnel.
+If the substance passes test series 3, as a practical matter the next step is the application of test series 2, which determines whether the substance is too insensitive for inclusion in Class 1.
+There is no real need to perform test series 1 at this point.
+Substances which fail test series 2 but pass test series 3 may be subjected to the procedure for assignment to the appropriate division of Class 1.
+It is important to note, however, that a substance which fails test series 2 may still be excluded from Class 1, provided the substance is not designed to have an explosive effect, nor exhibits any explosive hazard in test series 6 of the assignment procedure as packaged.”

 6. The final text after the proposed amendments is shown below:

 “10.3.3.4 Test series 1 indicates whether a substance has explosive properties.
 However, for a new material not designed to have an explosive effect, it is more appropriate to start the testing procedure with test series 3.
 Test series 3 involves relatively small sample sizes, which reduces the risk to test personnel.
 If the substance passes test series 3, as a practical matter the next step is the application of test series 2, which determines whether the substance is too insensitive for inclusion in Class 1.
 There is no real need to perform test series 1 at this point.
 Substances which fail test series 2 but pass test series 3 may be subjected to the procedure for assignment to the appropriate division of Class 1.
 It is important to note, however, that a substance which fails test series 2 may still be excluded from Class 1, provided the substance is not designed to have an explosive effect, nor exhibits any explosive hazard in test series 6 of the assignment procedure as packaged.”